ricardo85x/OpenPandoraBox/README.md

 It is suppose to be used with Pandory on Pandora Box 3D Plus.

-It could be used with **NVIDIA Shield Portable** as well as I am using it to debug.
+It could be used with **NVIDIA Shield Portable** as well as I am using it to debug, but not all features will work on other platforms.

+### This app is a Launcher so you can replace the default launcher.

 ### Platform Selection